You are here: Home > Comparative Behavioral Genetics Section

 - Amanda J. Riddle, BS, Postbaccalaureate Fellow

-As in previous years, we conduct detailed longitudinal studies on the behavioral and biological consequences of differential early social rearing, most notably comparing rhesus monkey infants reared by their biological mothers, in pens containing adult males and other mothers with same-age infants for their first 6–7 months of life (MR), with monkeys separated from their mothers at birth, hand-reared in the lab's neonatal nursery for their first month and then raised in small groups of same-age peers for their next 6 months (PR).
-In a third standard rearing environment, surrogate-peer rearing (SPR), infants are separated from their mothers and nursery-reared just like PR infants, but then at one month are housed in individual cages containing an inanimate surrogate "mother" and additionally are placed in a play cage with three other like-reared peers for two hours daily for the next are 6 months.
-At 7 months of age, MR, PR, and SPR infants are all moved into one large pen, where they live together until puberty.
+As in previous years, we conduct detailed longitudinal studies on the behavioral and biological consequences of differential early social rearing, most notably comparing rhesus monkey infants reared by their biological mothers, in pens containing adult males and other mothers with same-age infants for the first 6–7 months of their life (MR), with monkeys separated from their mothers at birth, hand-reared in the lab's neonatal nursery for their first month and then raised in small groups of same-age peers for their next 6 months (PR).
+In a third standard rearing environment, surrogate-peer rearing (SPR), infants are separated from their mothers and nursery-reared just as PR infants, but then at one month are housed in individual cages containing an inanimate surrogate "mother" and additionally are placed in a play cage with three other like-reared peers for two hours daily for the next are 6 months.
+At 7–8 months of age, MR, PR, and SPR infants are all moved into one large pen, where they live together until puberty.
 Thus, the differential social rearing occurs only for the first 6–7 months; thereafter MR, PR, and SPR share the same physical and social environment.
-We previously demonstrated that PR monkeys cling more, play less, tend to be much more aggressive and exhibit much greater behavioral and biological disruption during and immediately following short-term social separation at 6 months of age than MR monkeys.
-PR monkeys also exhibit deficits in serotonin metabolism (as indexed by chronically low values of CSF 5-HIAA), as do SPR monkeys, and demonstrate significantly lower levels of 5-HTT binding throughout many brain regions than do MR subjects.
-Many of the differences between MR and PR monkeys persist throughout the childhood years.
-In collaboration with colleagues from NIAAA, we demonstrated that, compared with MR monkeys, both PR and SPR monkeys consume significantly more alcohol when placed in a happy hour situation as adolescents and young adults.
-This past year, we published data extending our studies on rearing condition differences to include patterns of brain lateralization, cortisol concentration in hair [a measure of chronic hypothalamic-pituitary axis (HPA) activity], and measures of brain structure and function, as assessed by structural magnetic resonance imaging and positron emission tomography, respectively.
+We previously demonstrated that PR monkeys cling more, play less, tend to be markedly more impulsive and aggressive, and exhibit much greater behavioral and biological disruption during and immediately following short-term social separation at 6 months of age than do MR monkeys, and they also exhibit deficits in serotonin metabolism (as indexed by chronically low values of CSF 5-HIAA, the main metabolite of serotonin, which reflects serotonin levels), as do SPR monkeys, and they have significantly lower levels of 5-HTT (serotonin transporter) binding throughout many brain regions than do MR subjects.
+Many of the differences between MR and PR monkeys persist throughout the childhood years in the absence of experimental interventions.
+More recently, we published data extending our studies on rearing condition differences to include patterns of brain lateralization, cortisol concentration in hair (a measure of chronic hypothalamic-pituitary axis [HPA] activity), and measures of brain structure and function as assessed by structural magnetic resonance imaging and positron emission tomography, respectively.
 Additional differences in measures of social dominance status, maternal competence, and physical health during adulthood were also documented.
+Somewhat surprisingly, however, MR and PR juveniles did not exhibit differential behavioral responses to chronic treatment with the serotonin reuptake inhibitor fluoxetine, and as adolescents their pattern of serotonin transporter distribution throughout their brains did not differ as a function of differential rearing but did reflect highly significant fluoxetine treatment effects.

-Another major focus of our recent research involved characterizing interactions between differential early social rearing and polymorphisms in several candidate genes (G X E interactions), most notable the 5HTTLPR (serotonin-transporter-linked polymorphic region) of the serotonin transporter gene (SLC6A4).
-During the past year, we expanded the range of outcomes for which G x E interactions, involving the 5-HTTLPR polymorphism and early rearing condition differences, appear, including social play and behavioral reactions to a variety of social stressors.
-In addition, we reported significant G x E interactions between early MR vs. PR rearing and polymorphisms for several other candidate genes, including those encoding the dopamine transporter (DAT1), the dopamine receptor (DRD1), neuropeptide Y (NPY), the mu opioid receptor (OPRMI), brain-derived neurotrophic factor (BDNF), nitric oxide synthase (NOS1), and a SNP in the glucocorticoid receptor gene (NR3C1).
+Another major focus of recent research was to characterize interactions between differential early social rearing and polymorphisms in several candidate genes (G X E interactions), most notable the 5HTTLPR (serotonin transporter–linked polymorphic region) of the serotonin transporter gene (SLC6A4).
+During the past year, we expanded the range of outcomes for which G x E interactions involving the 5-HTTLPR polymorphism and early rearing condition differences appear, including social play and behavioral reactions to a variety of social stressors, and in epigenetic regulation of brain activity.
+We also recently reported significant G x E interactions between early MR vs. PR rearing and polymorphisms for several other candidate genes, including those encoding the dopamine transporter (DAT1), the dopamine receptor (DRD1), neuropeptide Y (NPY), the mu opioid receptor (OPRMI), brain-derived neurotrophic factor (BDNF), nitric oxide synthase (NOS1), and a single nucleotide polymorphism (SNP) in the glucocorticoid receptor gene (NR3C1).
 Outcome measures included play behavior, social buffering, behavioral and HPA reaction to an unfamiliar conspecific, naloxone treatment, alcohol consumption, and plasma BDNF concentrations.
-In virtually every case, we observed a similar pattern: the less efficiently transcribed allele was associated with a negative outcome among PR−reared monkeys but a neutral or, in some cases, even an optimal outcome among MR−reared subjects carrying the same less efficient allele, suggesting an overall buffering effect of MR rearing for individuals carrying such so-called "risk" alleles.
+In virtually every case, we observed a similar pattern: the less efficiently transcribed allele was associated with a negative outcome among PR monkeys but a neutral or, in some cases, even an optimal outcome among MR subjects carrying the same less efficient allele, suggesting an overall buffering effect of maternal rearing for individuals carrying such so-called "risk" alleles.

 - Shrestha S, Nelson EE, Liow J, Yoo C, Henter I, Noble P, Kruger J, Zhang B, Suomi SJ, Morse C, Svenningsson P, Winslow J, Liebenluft E, Pine D, Innis R. Fluoxetine administered to juvenile monkeys: effects on the serotonin transporter and behavior.
-Am J Psychiatry 2013;in press.
+Am J Psychiatry 2014;171:323-331.

 - Enrico Alleva, MD, Istituto Superiore di Sanità, Rome, Italy